 - Organic chemistry

 - Laboratory management

 Employment Outlook and Salary Info

 Certified histotechnologists may find employment in crime labs, research laboratories, pharmaceutical companies and dermatology offices, among other settings.
-According to the U.S. Bureau of Labor Statistics, the median salary for all medical and clinical lab technologists was $60,520 in 2015.
-The U.S. Bureau of Labor Statistics (www.bls.gov) states that the job market for these technologists is expected to rise 14% from 2014 to 2024.
+According to the U.S. Bureau of Labor Statistics, the median salary for all clinical lab technologists and technicians was $53,120 in 2019.
+The U.S. Bureau of Labor Statistics (www.bls.gov) states that the job market for these technologists and technicians is expected to rise 11% from 2018 to 2028.